General Laboratory Guidelines

 The Clinical Laboratory at University of Colorado Hospital offers its services to internal and external customers for all tests it performs.

-The laboratories at University of Colorado Hospital and the University of Colorado Denver are uniquely qualified to offer the services of their sophisticated laboratories and expert scientific, doctoral and medical staff to provide state-of-the-art testing procedures and diagnostic interpretive consultations.
+The laboratory is uniquely qualified to offer the services of expert scientific, doctoral and medical staff and to provide state-of-the-art testing procedures and diagnostic interpretive consultations.

 Client services such as monthly billing, multiple chart or result reporting and 24-hour therapeutic drug monitoring are available.

-To arrange to use the services provided by the laboratories of University of Colorado Hospital and the University of Colorado Denver, call Clinical Laboratory Client Services at 720-848-4401.
+To arrange to use the services provided by University of Colorado Hospital Clinical Laboratory, call Clinical Laboratory Client Services at 720.848.4401.

 Client services specimen packaging and transport